ZainH25/Live-Tracker-/README.md

 Objective

 The objective of this project is to design and develop a Flutter-based mobile application that continuously tracks a user’s real-time location and securely stores it in Firebase Firestore.
-The application is capable of running in the foreground, background, when the screen is locked, and can recover tracking even after the app is force-closed using a remote activation mechanism.
+The application supports foreground, background, and screen-locked tracking, and includes a remote reactivation mechanism to resume tracking even after the app is removed from the recent apps list.

 1️⃣ Architecture Overview

-The project follows a feature-based modular architecture with clear separation of concerns.
+The project follows a feature-based modular architecture with strict separation between UI, background execution, and data services.

 Architecture Pattern

-Feature-based structure
+Feature-based folder structure

-Service-driven logic
+Service-oriented logic

-UI kept independent of background execution logic
+Background execution isolated from UI

+Firebase access centralized via services

 lib/
 │